microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 - Performs existential check before prompting.
 - Grounds input to the specified property if the input from user matches the type of entity expected.
 - Accepts constraints - min, max, etc.
+- Handle locally relevant intents within a dialog as well as use interruption as a technique to bubble up user response to an appropriate parent dialog that can handle it.

+See [here](./all-about-interruptions.md) to learn more about interruption.

 Adaptive dialogs support the following inputs -
 - [TextInput](#TextInput)